Rights Respecting Schools Award

 -Headteacher in RRSA school.

-The RRSA initiative started in 2004 and over 2,800 early years settings, primary, secondary and special schools in England, Wales, Scotland and Northern Ireland are currently working towards the award.
+The RRSA initiative started in 2006 and over 3,200 primary, secondary and special schools in England, Wales, Scotland and Northern Ireland are currently working towards the award.

 Join them on their Rights Respecting journey and register for RRSA today.